Sea Salt

 2. Prevents Dehydration and Balances Fluids

-Here’s how sodium works within the body: water follows salt, which means if you increase your sodium intake too much, water retention also occurs.
+Here’s how sodium works within the body: water follows salt, which means water retention also occurs if you increase your sodium intake too much.

 Simultaneously, the opposite is also exact: a loss in sodium results in a decline in water, potentially causing symptoms like dehydration and extreme thirst.

-By consuming sea salt in moderation each day, you also ensure that you maintain sufficient sodium levels, balancing your sodium-potassium ratios.
+By consuming sea salt in moderation daily, you also maintain sufficient sodium levels, balancing your sodium-potassium ratios.

-Sodium and potassium are two electrolytes that work together to ensure that there is proper fluid balance in your body’s cells as well as your blood plasma and extracellular fluid.
+Sodium and potassium are two electrolytes that work together to ensure proper fluid balance in your body’s cells, blood plasma, and extracellular fluid.
 (2)

 3. Loaded with Electrolytes